ticoaisha/design_and_compare_architectural_styles/readme.md

 ![Monolithic architecture](/images/1_monolithic_architecture.png)

-The above illustrated monolithic architecture for an e-commerece highlights the following **core functionalities:**
+The above illustrated monolithic architecture for an e-commerce highlights the following **core functionalities:**
 * User registration and management, that includes user sign-up and login with authentication (via email and password); profile management: update user details, view past orders, etc.; user roles (customer, admin).
 * Product catalog, that includes view products information with details, such as name, description, price, and category; searching and filtering products by categories, price range, and keywords; admin functionality to add, update, or remove products.
 * Shopping cart, that includes adding / removing products to / from a shopping cart; updating the quantity of the products; calculating the total cost including taxes, shipping, etc.